We left our resort pools and spent a day driving around Tenerife. It became a great family day out, mainly on the

 Stopping for ocean views on the north coast of Tenerife

-The town of Santiago del Teide is on flat land and has a large wine-growing district around it.
-From Santiago the main road winds up a bit and then down to the north coast.
+Santiago del Teide, the town, is on flatland and has a wine-growing district around it.
+From Santiago the main road then winds up a bit until you will see the north coast.

-Tenerife Norte is a very different region compared to the south, it’s like day and night.
-The mountain chains around El Teide split the island in two zones: the lush, wet north that gets the rain, and the hot, dry south, a desert and cactus country.
+Tenerife North is a very different region to the south, it’s almost like day and night.
+The mountains around El Teide split the island in two zones: the lush, wet north that gets the rain, and the hot, dry south, the desert country.

 Driving around Tenerife: from Santiago del Teide to the north coast

 Garachico, a town created by flowing lava

 A pretty square in Garachico, Tenerife North

 Garachico lets you taste the real Canary Islands.
-The old Canarian town has its roots in its long and dramatic history.
+The old Canarian town has its roots in the long and dramatic history of the Canary Islands.

-Garachico once was the biggest port of the island – until the nearby volcano Volcan Negro suddenly erupted.
-That was in 1706, and on that day a thick lava layer flowed over Garachico into the sea, leaving most of the town buried.
-Of the whole town, only a few buildings closest to the sea were saved.
+Once it was the biggest port of the island – until the nearby Volcan Negro unexpectedly erupted.
+That was in 1706, and on that day a thick lava layer flowed over Garachico and into the sea, leaving most of the town buried.
+Of the whole town, only a few buildings next to the sea were saved.

 Photos of the historic town of Garachico in Tenerife north

-When we got hungry we sat down and had a fantastic Sunday lunch with Garachico locals, ordering tapas of course.
+When hungry we had a fantastic Sunday lunch with Garachico locals, ordering tapas, what else?
 It was the small eatery up in the middle picture, stairs down from the central square Plaza Libertad.